 Note that if you bring your park permit, the admission fee to visit the animal exhibits is waived.
 Otherwise, you can use your animal exhibit ticket to get into the cultural museum, too.

 There is also an elephant breeding center about 2km southwest of park headquarters.
 The best time to visit is morning and afternoon when the elephants have returned from grazing in the park (10 am to 4 pm).
 The mothers and calves are occasionally visited by free-ranging wild males – if this happens keep well clear of the male!

 Wildlife and Vegetation

-With almost 70% of a balanced mixture of grassland, savannah and riverine forest Bardiya National park reside 642 species of animals, 407 species of resident and migratory birds, 125 species of fish and 839 varieties of plants.
-The protected area also has several rare species such as one-horned rhino, Gangetic dolphin, swamp deer, wild elephant, and blackbuck.
+With almost 70% of a balanced mixture of grassland, savannah and riverine forest Bardiya National park reside 642 species of animals, 407 species of resident and migratory birds, 125 species of fish, and 839 varieties of plants.
+The protected area also has several rare species such as the one-horned rhino, Gangetic dolphin, swamp deer, wild elephant, and blackbuck.
 Along with these rare animals, Bardia National Park is home to the magnificent Bengal Tigers.

 Things to do in Bardia National Park